Study Creative Writing and Publishing and learn to shape stories, information and ideas for print and digital.

 • Your projects, your way, with our support.
-Literary festivals, publications, podcasts - we’ll help you find your voice.
+Literary festivals, publications, podcasts - you’ll graduate with industry experience and a stunning digital portfolio of your work.

 You’ll enjoy working on our unique campus, surrounded by wildlife and a beautiful 18th-century landscape, perfect for creative inspiration.
 You might experiment with nature writing or discover poems and stories you’re driven to write as a response to climate change and environmental issues.